The 5 Key Remote Workers to Have on Your eCommerce Team

 2. Personal Assistant

 If you’re running a business with a medium to large number of remote workers, managing them all while still dealing with your clients on a personal level will strip you of time and energy – fast!
 Even the most competent of workers will still require some level of oversight and attention to make sure things are running smoothly.
-Hiring a virtual assistant to help manage these workers and take on additional responsibilities such as new hire orientation, training and dealing with smaller worker-related issues will help leave you more prepared for the bigger responsibility of growing your business and making important business connections.
+Hiring a virtual assistant to help manage these workers and take on additional responsibilities such as new hire orientation, training and dealing with smaller worker-related issues will help leave you more prepared for the bigger responsibility of growing your business and making important business connections (though you'll have to then manage the virtual assistant).

 3. Marketing Advisor